 You should paste this code to another location for use later and keep USM Anywhere open in the background.

-- Create the sensor stack in your AWS account, as described in Deploying the AWS Sensor.
+- Create the sensor stack in your AWS account, as described in Deploy the AWS Sensor.

-- Use the URL or public IP address to access the USM Anywhere sensor registration, as described in Setting the AWS Sensor Connection to USM Anywhere .
+- Use the URL or public IP address to access the USM Anywhere sensor registration, as described in Connect the AWS Sensor to USM Anywhere .